The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 1. Use time.
 If A comes before B, then A can cause B but not the other way around.
 The order of events can help us infer the direction of causation, but it does not preclude the possibility that something else causes both A and B.

 2. Use randomness.
 If you divide a large sample into two groups at random and compute the means of almost any variable, you expect the difference to be small.
-If the groups are nearly identical in all variables but one, you can eliminate spurious relationships.
+If the groups are nearly identical in all variables but A and B, you can rule out the possibility that something else causes both A and B.

 These ideas are the motivation for the randomized controlled trial, in which subjects are assigned randomly to two (or more) groups: a treatment group that receives some kind of intervention, like a new medicine, and a control group that receives no intervention, or another treatment whose effects are known.
 A randomized controlled trial is the most reliable way to demonstrate a causal relationship, and the foundation of science-based medicine.